-Rapping has never been more popular than it is today.
-With new aspiring rappers popping up every day you may wonder how come most rappers
+Rapping has never been more popular than it is today and with new aspiring rappers constantly emerging you may wonder how come most rappers

 never make it?
-But first, let’s establish what does “make it” mean to you?
+Well first, let’s establish what does “making it” really means to you?
 Maybe you think “making it” means getting a record deal or being famous.
-But honestly, neither of those equate to financial stability and here’s why.
+But honestly, neither of those equates to financial stability, and here’s why.

 Don’t Believe The Hype